-Here are ten types of portrait photos you should know!
+Here are 11 types of portrait photos you should know!

-A traditional portrait often depicts the subject looking at the camera.
-Classic portrait photography is posed.
-It helps people look their best.
-Photographers usually shoot conventional portraits in a studio with a formal photography backdrop.
+A traditional portrait often depicts the subject looking at or just to the side of the camera.
+Classic portrait photography is posed rather than candid.

 Traditional portraits usually come to mind when thinking about the portrait genre.
 This type of image has been around for a long time.
 But it remains popular because combining poses and studio lighting creates flattering images.